rmedinahu/rmedinahu.github.io/cs245/final-study-guide.md

 list[4] = 2;

 System.out.println( list[LIST_SIZE] );
+{% endhighlight %}

-1
+- 1
-2
+- 2
-3
+- 3
-5
+- 5
-Xnothing is printed because an index out of bounds error occurs.
+- [x] nothing is printed because an index out of bounds error occurs.

 Analyze the following code.
 What is the value printed on the screen after this code completes?
 (You can assume the code compiles.)

+{% highlight java %}
 char[] message = {'h', 'e', 'l', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd'};

 for (int i = message.length - 1; i > -1; i--) {